-Since onabotulinumtoxin A will not work for every wrinkle, choosing an experienced Expert Injector is vital.
-An experienced injector knows the structure of the face and the best location to inject onabotulinumtoxin A so as to provide the patient with youthful, natural-looking results.
+Since botox will not work for every wrinkle, choosing an experienced expert injector is vital.
+An experienced injector like Dr. Purewal knows the structure of the face and the best location to inject onabotulinumtoxin A so you end up with youthful, natural-looking results.

-During the initial consultation at Fresh Face & Eye in Chatham, New Jersey, patients need to tell Dr. Purewal if they have any nerve or muscle conditions.
+During the initial consultation at Fresh Face & Eye in Chatham, New Jersey, you will need to tell Dr. Purewal if you have any nerve or muscle conditions.
 Individuals who have Lou Gehrig’s disease, Lambert-Eaton syndrome or myasthenia gravis may be at an increased risk of experiencing serious side effects following their injection session.
 Serious side effects include difficulty breathing and swallowing.
 These side effects can result even when only a small dose of botulinum toxin type A is administered.

-In addition, patients should let Dr. Purewal know if they are experiencing problems lifting their eyebrows, have noticed abnormal facial changes and/or are experiencing droopy eyelids (that may or may not be affecting the patient’s vision).
+You should also bring with you a list of your current medications, vitamins and herbal supplements, including the dose, frequency and the reason for the medication.
+We also ask that you let us know if you are experiencing problems lifting your eyebrows, have noticed abnormal facial changes and/or are experiencing droopy eyelids (that may or may not be affecting your vision).

-Women who are pregnant or are planning to become pregnant should inform Dr. Baljeet K. Purewal of this during the consultation because it is unknown whether these injections of onabotulinumtoxin A can cause harm to an unborn baby.
-Also, women who are currently breastfeeding or who are planning to breastfeed need to inform Dr. Purewal of this.
-Just as with pregnancy, it is not known whether injections of botulinum toxin type A are passed to a baby through the mother’s breast milk.
+Women who are pregnant or are planning to become pregnant should inform Dr. Purewal of this during the consultation because it is unknown whether these botox injections can cause harm to an unborn baby.
+Because of this, we also request you advise us if you are currently or planning to breastfeed.

-Many of Dr. Baljeet K. Purewal’s patients decide to have several procedures during a single injection treatment session.
+Yes.
+Many patients at Fresh Face + Eye decide to have several procedures during a single injection treatment session.

 - Dermal fillers.

-By combining onabotulinumtoxin A injections, dermal fillers and photofacials, patients enjoy a more youthful-looking and rejuvenated appearance.
+By combining botox injections, dermal fillers and photofacials, our patients enjoy a more youthful-looking and rejuvenated appearance.

-Once injected, the results achieved with onabotulinumtoxin A cannot be reversed, however, the results do wear off with time.
+Once injected, the results achieved with botox injections cannot be reversed, however they do wear off with time.

 Generally, people tolerate these injections well and side effects are rare.
-However, the most common side effect following these injections is temporary bruising.
+The most common side effect is temporary bruising.
 Some patients also experience a stinging sensation around the injection sites as well as flushed-looking skin in the injection areas.

 - An upset stomach.